---

 Here's what we've covered in this session:

-In this session, we’ve been focusing on making our data ‘tidy’: that is, structured in a consistent way that makes it easy to work with.
-A nice visual illustration of tidy data and its importance can be found here.
+In this session, we've been focusing on manipulating our data to make it 'tidy': that is, structured in a consistent way that makes it easy to work with.
+A nice visual illustration of tidy data and its importance can be [found here](https://allisonhorst.com/other-r-fun), and we will cover the idea of tidy data in more detail in @sec-session04.

 2. What would be the result of evaluating the following expressions?
 You don't need to know these off the top of your head, use R to help!
 (Hint: some expressions might give an error.
 Try to think about why)